cube3power/atsd/integration/graphite/graphite-format.md

 #### Collectl Example

-[Collectl](http://collectl.sourceforge.net/index.html) is a universal system performance monitoring tool for linux systems.
+[Collectl](http://collectl.sourceforge.net/index.html) is a universal system performance monitoring tool for Linux systems.
 Collectl can monitor a broad set of subsystems, which currently include buddyinfo, cpu, disk, inodes, infiniband, lustre, memory, network, nfs, processes, quadrics, slabs, sockets, and tcp.

 You can instrument Collectl to send data to ATSD using the Graphite format.